ethanokamura/perfectline/src/content/dsa/heaps.md

 A heap is a nearly complete binary tree that respects the heap property.

-To clear up confusion, a nearly copmlete binary tree is complete at every level except for the last. *Note that the last level is contiguous (left to right)
+To clear up confusion, a nearly complete binary tree is complete at every level except for the last. *Note that the last level is contiguous (left to right)

 The tree on the left is nearly complete and the tree on the right is incomplete:
 ```